Random voice chat (browser audio)

 No. Pick a display name on the home page, open voice chat, and you are matched in the browser — no email or password.

-You only share what you say in the call.
+You choose what you say; your voice can still be identifying.
 Use a nickname, avoid personal details, and disconnect whenever you want.

 What if the audio quality is poor?